MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/20_introduction.md

 You can then decide how you want to control your spindle - the simplest types are router-style spindles which use a switch and or selector knob for manual control of speed and direction.
 The most complex but powerful way involves using a Spindle and VFD combination.
 With this setup, you have more granular control over your settings and can use outputs on your control board to control the spindle.

 !!! note
-    There are too many styles of the spindle to account for, so if the spindle mount doesn't support your spindle then design a new one and send it our way and we may include it as an official user mod!
+    There are too many styles of spindles to account for, so if the spindle mount doesn't support your spindle then design a new one and send it our way and we may include it as an official user mod!

 ## Parts List and Printing Guidelines